Lane Kenworthy, The Good Society

 Should freedom include the right to end your own life?
 As figure 23 shows, since the late 1970s a growing share of Americans have said people should indeed have that right in at least some circumstances.
 Around 60% now hold this view.

 Only a few of these indicators support the notion of a back-and-forth culture war, in which traditionalists and progressives alternate in having the upper hand and there is little or no movement over the long run.
-On most issues — including women’s roles, family (divorce, out-of-wedlock birth, same-sex marriage), sexual preference and behavior, abortion, and suicide — Americans have experienced rising personal freedom.
+On most issues — including women’s roles, family (divorce, out-of-wedlock birth, same-sex marriage), sexual preference and behavior, abortion, and end of life — Americans have experienced rising personal freedom.

 AN EXCEPTION TO THE TREND: INCARCERATION